Creating the Best Summer School Experience with Studies Weekly

 Motivation through Game-Based Learning

 Students earn coins as they read articles and play games on our digital learning platform.
-They can use these coins to digitally interact with an avatar in the learning platform.
+They can use these coins to purchase items for their Explorer avatar.
 This can motivate them to complete assignments on time and makes summer learning fun.
-To give students an extra push, set a goal for how many coins they’ll earn in a day or week, and tie that to an in-class incentive
+To give students an extra push, set a goal for how many coins they’ll earn in a day or week and tie that to an in-class incentive.

 This last year has been hard on kids.
-That’s why Melanie Claxton, coordinator of out-of-school-time activities for Pittsburgh Public Schools, told EdWeek that she plans to incorporate social-emotional learning (SEL) activities into the district’s Summer B.O.O.S.T. program.
+That’s why Melanie Claxton, coordinator of out-of-school-time activities for Pittsburgh Public Schools, told EdWeek that she plans to incorporate life skill activities into the district’s Summer B.O.O.S.T. program.

 If your school district also wants to include SEL into your summer learning program, our PreK-6 Well-Being curriculum covers everything from identifying and managing emotions to setting and achieving goals.
 With strategies and tips based on research, our curriculum will give your students the coping skills they need to thrive in school.